-We will soon open another round of funding opportunities for community wellbeing projects.
+We have opened another round of funding opportunities for community wellbeing projects.

 The funding will be allocated through a participatory budgeting programme, which gives citizens the opportunity to help decide how funding should be allocated.